Tamoxifen Citrate, Letrozole, Anastrozole, or Exemestane With or Without Chemotherapy in Treating Patients With Invasive RxPONDER Breast Cancer

 - To compare overall survival (OS), distant disease-free survival (DDFS) and local disease-free interval (LDFI) by receipt of chemotherapy or not and its interaction with RS.

 II.
 To compare the toxicity across the treatment arms.
 III.
-To perform other assays or tests (in particular the prediction analysis of microarray [PAM50] risk of relapse score), as they are developed and validated that measure potential benefit of chemotherapy and compare them to Oncotype DX.
+To perform other molecular assays or test other signatures that measure prognosis and potential benefit of chemotherapy and compare them to Oncotype DX.

 IV.
 To determine the impact of management with Oncotype DX on patient-reported anxiety (co-primary Health-Related Quality of Life [HRQL] outcome) prior to screening, after disclosure of test results, and during the randomized trial.